 Implementing the VR&E Rehabilitation Plan

-After a plan is developed and signed, a Vocational Rehabilitation Counselor (VRC) will continue to work with you to implement the plan to achieve suitable employment or independent living.
+After a plan is developed and signed, your VRC will continue to work with you to implement the plan to achieve suitable employment or independent living.
 The VRC or case manager may coordinate services such as tutorial assistance, training in job-seeking skills, medical and dental referrals, adjustment counseling, payment of training allowance, if applicable, and other services as required to achieve rehabilitation.

-Subsistence Allowance - In addition to receiving a monthly payment while attending training through VR&E, you may also qualify for a monthly subsistence allowance.
+In addition to receiving a monthly payment while attending training through VR&E, you may also qualify for a monthly subsistence allowance.
 This is paid each month during training and is based on the rate of attendance (full-time or part-time), the number of dependents, and the type of training.
-For example a full-time attendee with two dependents could receive up to $881.91 a month.
+For example a full-time attendee with two dependents could receive up to $1,057.65 a month.
 View the current VR&E Subsistence Allowance Rates.

 Whether you need a guide on how to use your GI Bill, want to take advantage of tuition assistance and scholarships, or get the lowdown on education benefits available for your family, Military.com can help.
 Subscribe to Military.com to have education tips and benefits updates delivered directly to your inbox.